FirelightWP/easy-fancybox/readme.txt

 = I installed the plugin.
 What now? =

 First, make sure that image  thumbnails in your posts and pages are linked to their full size counterpart directly.
 Open any post with thumbnail images in it for editing and select the first thumbnail.
-Click the **Edit Image** button that appears and choose **Link to Image**.
+Click the **Edit Image** button that appears and choose **Link To: Media File**.
 From now on, clicking that thumbnail should open the full size version in FancyBox.

 The same thing goes for WordPress Galleries.
-Choose **Link to: File** when inserting a gallery tag.
+Choose **Link To: Media File** when inserting a gallery tag.

 = I want to change something.
 Where is the settings page? =